PatrickAlphaC/chainlink_defi/README.md

 truffle migrate --reset --network live yarn start
 ```
-You can now stake and unstake your mDAI.
-Once you have some staked, you can issue tokens.
+You can now stake and unstake your LINK or FAU.
+Once you have some staked, you can issue DAPP tokens.

 To issue tokens run
 ```